Get the fastest Mississippi corporation formation online with worry-free services and support to start your business

 To operate your company in Mississippi, you must comply with federal, state, and local government regulations.
 The business licenses and permits you need to operate cannot be researched easily in one place, though you can hire a professional service to research them for you.

 If you do this on your own, you can start by visiting the U.S. Small Business Administration (SBA) website for federal licenses and permits information.
 On the state level, check out the Mississippi Secretary of State’s website or the Mississippi Small Business Development Center.
-For local licenses and permits, contact your local Mississippi county clerk.
+For local licenses and permits, contact your local county clerk.

 All Mississippi corporations are required to file an annual report anytime on or after Jan.
 1 of the calendar year, with a deadline of April 15.
 Corporations that fail to file a corporate annual report can be administratively dissolved and lose their ability to conduct business.
 Annual reports must be filed online through the Mississippi Secretary of State portal.

 This doesn’t include the annual report.
 There are also ongoing fees for business licenses and permits.
+You may also pay legal fees, depending on your situation.

 Keeping track of all the costs and staying compliant with related regulations can be a lot for any company to deal with.
 That’s why it is good to turn to a trusted partner like ZenBusiness to help get your corporation started and running in Mississippi and receive assistance with many of the required steps for a low yearly fee.